samolego/ClientStorage/README.md

 * detecting server is done via `brand` field from `CustomPayload` - this could be improved
 * item insertion is not ready yet
 * items are "shift-clicked"

+## Server owners
+* want to limit some mod features (e.g. through wall container discovery?)
+    * you can install mod on fabric or bukkit-type servers and sync the config to the client!

 ## Contributions